tetris245/tetris245/README.md

 - Removed commands and functions related to nickname (Tip: use FBC and/or BCX)
 - Removed AutoRelog/AntiDisconnect functions (Tip: use FBC AutoRelog)
+- Fixed a bug in unrestrict reset command